 A user can change a Wear app’s permissions in Settings at any time.
 When the

-user tries to do something that requires a permission, the app should always
+user tries to do something that requires a permission, first call the

 checkSelfPermission()

-method to see if the app currently has permission to perform this operation.
+method to see whether the app has permission to perform the operation.

-The app should perform this check even if it knows the user has previously granted that permission, because the user may have subsequently revoked that permission.
+Perform this check even if the user has previously granted the permission, because the user might have subsequently revoked it.